 \end{table}

-Different multiple randomisations can have different direction of randomisation between the tiers, and \cite{Brien2009, Brien2010} showed that this can affect the ordering of the orthogonal decomposition between terms of different tiers.
-Additionally, knowing the initial randomisation procedure allows researchers to recognise how terms are confounded with one another between tiers, which can make it easier for researchers to determine the decomposition method for the experiment.
-However, categorising type of multiple randomisations for a given multi-tier experiment and then check how the ordering of the decomposition should be achieved can be a laborious task.
-Given that the structural formulae for each tier and the design are known, a decomposition method presented in Chapter 2 can be used for all two-phase experiments, and without categorising the type of multiple randomisations should be achieved.
-Note that randomisation procedure still should be applied prior conducting the experiment to minimise the systematic bias.
+Different multiple randomisations can have different directions of randomisation between tiers, and \cite{Brien2009, Brien2010} showed that this can affect the ordering of the orthogonal decomposition between terms of different tiers.
+Additionally, knowing the initial randomisation procedure allows researchers to recognise how terms are confounded with one another between tiers, which can let researchers more easily determine the decomposition method for the experiment.
+However, categorising types of multiple randomisations for a given multi-tier experiment and then checking how the ordering of the decomposition should be achieved can be laborious.
+Given that the structural formulae for each tier and for the design are known, a decomposition method presented in Chapter 2 can be used for all two-phase experiments, and does not require categorization of the type of multiple randomisations that should be achieved.
+Note that the randomisation procedure should still be applied before the experiment to minimise the systematic bias.

 Furthermore, \cite{Brien2009, Brien2010} only considered balanced designs, which contain a set of identical efficiency factors for every DF associated with a given block or treatment factor.
 Chapters 3 and 4 present some optimal designs that are not balanced.